Buying property in Sofia?

 Is the renter pool growing faster than new supply in Sofia as of 2026?

-On the supply side, NSI data shows Sofia issued about 230 residential building permits covering roughly 3,000 planned dwellings in Q3 2025 alone, indicating a healthy but not overwhelming pipeline of new units coming to market.
+On the supply side, Sofia issued about 230 residential building permits covering around 3,000 planned dwellings in Q3 2025 alone, which is a solid number, but much of this new construction targets peripheral zones like Mladost and Lyulin rather than the inner neighborhoods where rental demand is deepest, so the central supply gap remains real.

 Are days-on-market for rentals falling in Sofia as of 2026?